Automatically track email engagement within your CRM to ensure that engaged leads are taken care of and disengaged leads are respected.

 On a more personal level, knowing quickly that a lead opened your last email before you hop on the phone with them is a surefire way to have a more personal and engaging conversation.

 The flow takes in a CSV that you provide which should contain a column of email addresses, and any columns of email interaction data that you have.
 The file used in the example is from a Sendgrid campaign and has some important interaction dates.
 After importing the file, filter down the columns to the email column, and any others that you want to keep.
 You can rename the columns after that if they are not clear.

-Import the CRM data that you want to link this email data to.
-In this case, we use a Salesforce object to import all of the open leads, only bringing in the ID and email fields.
+Pull in the CRM data that you want to link this email data to.
+In this case, we use a Pull from Salesforce step to pull in all of the open leads, only bringing in the ID and email fields.
 A left join with the Salesforce data stream in the first position ensures that the only data we are sending back to Salesforce is on leads we know it has.
-From there, the data connects to a Salesforce Export object to be upserted (updated) on the lead objects.
+From there, the data connects to a Send to Salesforce step to be upserted (updated) on the lead objects.